 Some serving suggestions:

 Would I buy this again?
 While I understand this to be a seasonal item, yes, I would buy this again.
-It doesn’t taste wonderful on its own as there is very little actual fruit juice in it and it tastes of spice, but as a mixer it wasn’t bad.
-Here was tonights experiment: Winter Wassail Cocktail.
-Click on the link for the recipe.
+It doesn't taste wonderful on its own as there is very little actual fruit juice in it and it tastes of spice, but as a mixer it wasn't bad.

 Want to serve it hot?
 Try my Winter Wassail Mulled Wine Recipe.